openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 * As an OpenShift cluster administrator, I want to add DNS Names to EgressFirewall rules, so that I can allow/deny access to them even if the IPs associated with the corresponding DNS records change dynamically.
-* As an OpenShift cluster administrator, I want to add wildcard DNS Names to EgressFirewall rules, so that I can allow/deny access to all the subdomains.
+* As an OpenShift cluster administrator, I want to add wildcard DNS Names to EgressFirewall rules, so that I can allow/deny access to all the subdomains belonging to the wildcard DNS names.
-* As an OpenShift engineer, I want to add a new Custom Resource, so that IPs and TTLs of DNS names can be tracked which are used in EgressFirewall rules.
+* As an OpenShift engineer, I want to add a new Custom Resource, so that IPs and TTLs of DNS names which are used in EgressFirewall rules can be tracked.
-* As an OpenShift engineer, I want add a new plugin to CoreDNS, so that DNS lookups of DNS names used in EgressFirewall rules can be inspected and the current IPs and TTLs can be tracked in the corresponding new CR.
+* As an OpenShift engineer, I want to add a new plugin to CoreDNS, so that DNS lookups of DNS names used in EgressFirewall rules can be inspected and the current IPs and TTLs can be tracked in the corresponding new CR.
 * As an OpenShift engineer, I want to modify Cluster DNS operator, so that CoreDNS can be deployed with the new plugin enabled.